ketan7055/flutter_getx/README.md

 # Flutter GetX

+Flutter 3.10.3 • channel stable

+Dart SDK version: Dart 3.0.3

+## Getting Started

+This project is for demo of the getX

 A Flutter project.

-Flutter 2.9.0-0.1.pre • channel dev

-Dart SDK version: 2.16.0-80.1.beta

-## Getting Started

-This project is for demo of the getX use
+* GetX State Management
+* Getx Routing
+* MVC with Getx
+* deal with Binding
+* deal with Get Storage
+* deal translation with Get Localization
+* API integration (News API call and rendering in UI)

 ## Dependency used :
   get: ^4.6.5 : App State Management